-Each Portfolio Manager is responsible for various functions related to portfolio management, including investing cash flows, coordinating with other team members to focus on certain asset classes, implementing investment strategies and researching and reviewing investment strategy.
+Each Portfolio Manager is responsible for various functions related to portfolio management, including investing cash flows, coordinating with other team members to focus on certain asset classes, implementing investment strategies and researching and reviewing investment strategies.

 Each Portfolio Manager has limitations on his authority for risk management and compliance purposes that the Adviser believes to be appropriate.

-- Peter Hubbard, Director of Portfolio Management of the Adviser, has been responsible for the management of the Fund since July 2012.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since June 2007 and has been associated with the Adviser since 2005. - Michael Jeanette, Senior Portfolio Manager of the Adviser, has been responsible for the management of the Fund since July 2012.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since August 2008 and has been associated with the Adviser since 2008. - Pratik Doshi, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since December 2019.
+- Peter Hubbard, Head of Equities and Director of Portfolio Management of the Adviser and Vice President of the Trust, has been responsible for the management of the Fund since June 2007.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since June 2007 and has been associated with the Adviser since 2005. - Michael Jeanette, Senior Portfolio Manager of the Adviser, has been responsible for the management of the Fund since August 2008.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since August 2008 and has been associated with the Adviser since 2008. - Pratik Doshi, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since August 2020.
 He has been responsible for the management of certain funds in the Invesco family of ETFs since October 2019 and has been associated with the Adviser since 2018.
 Prior to joining the Adviser, Mr. Doshi earned his MBA from the University of Chicago from 2016 to 2018.
-Prior to that, Mr. Doshi was a Vice President at Bank of America-Merrill Lynch from 2014 to 2016. - Tony Seisser, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since February 2014.
+Prior to that, Mr. Doshi was a Vice President at Bank of America-Merrill Lynch from 2014 to 2016. - Tony Seisser, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since August 2014.
 He has been responsible for the management of certain funds in the Invesco family of ETFs since August 2014 and has been associated with the Adviser since 2013.